jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-44.md

-+++
+---
+title: "The Proof by Witnesses"
+heading: "Chapter 44"
-title=  "The Proof by Witnesses" heading=  "Chapter 44" description=  "It is much easier to see the baptismal register whether Peter is the son of Paul than to prove it by a tedious inquest" date=  2020-03-05 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-42" linkbtext=  "Chapter 42" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-45" linkftext=  "Chapter 45"
+description: "It is much easier to see the baptismal register whether Peter is the son of Paul than to prove it by a tedious inquest"
-+++
+image: "/covers/spirit.jpg"
+weight: 90
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 THE judges, who had no other rule to go by than the usages, inquired very often by witnesses into every cause that was brought before them.